Skip to content

 • Life in the distant future.

-26) The author’s use of word choice to help you visualize the events is called…
+25. The author’s use of word choice to help readers visualize events goes by what name?

 • Figurative language.